David-L-R/David-L-R/README.md

 # 🛠️ Other Projects

-I run the studio [webeet.io](https://www.webeet.io), where we prove that junior talent can impact the world.
+- I run the studio [webeet.io](https://www.webeet.io), where we prove that junior talent can impact the world.
+- I am the Head of R&D of (MindGuard)[https://www.getmindguard.com], an app designed to help women reduce exposure to distressing content online, particularly in the aftermath of the events on October 7th in Israel.